 Access and Disability Services

 The mission of Access and Disability Services (ADS) is to advocate for positive change that makes Harper College more universally accessible.
-We are guided by a philosophy of providing access so students have an opportunity to achieve their academic and personal goals.
+We are guided by a philosophy of social justice, providing students access to opportunities to achieve their academic and personal goals.
 Harper College complies with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act Amendments Act of 2008, and state and local legislation.

 Services, accommodations and equipment are requested through a proprietary online system (AIM).
 Students interested in securing access or services go to their student portal to manage their accommodations and make requests each semester.
 Some services such as conversion of print material to digital, large print, auditory or Braille format may require six to eight weeks lead time.
 Availability of some services may be limited or delayed for students who submit requests late.
 For questions or issues, the student should contact or stop by ADS at the earliest possible date at 847.925.6266 (voice); Deaf or Hard of Hearing callers, 224.836.5048 (Videophone).